ulken/playmo/README.md

 # ▶️ Playmo

-> Add missing keyboard shortcuts to various streaming services
+> Gracefully add missing keyboard shortcuts to video players

-Any decent video player of a streaming service supports standard keyboard shortcuts.
+Any decent video player supports standard keyboard shortcuts.
 At least <kbd>Space</kbd> for toggling play state and ◀️ / ▶️ for rewinding/fast-forwarding, respectively.

 Unfortunately, all players are not decent, by default. **Playmo** is here to fill the expectation gap and _Make Players Great Again™_.

-## Supported services

-- HBO Nordic
-- Dplay

 ## Keyboard shortcuts